Final Project

 Submission, Evaluation, & Grading

 You should submit each deliverable from your project through Gradescope.
 You will submit a link to each team deliverable.
-This should be submitted AS A TEAM not through individual submissions (points will be deducted if this is not followed).
-The project proposal, and draft final report should be submitted through GradeScope as links to Google Docs (so that we can attach easy-to-repond-to comments) using the templates provided.
-The link to the presentation slides and github repo should also both be submitted as links via GradeScope.
+This should be submitted AS A TEAM not through individual submissions.
+The project proposal, and draft final report should be submitted through GradeScope as links to Google Docs (so that we can attach easy-to-respond-to comments) using the templates provided.
+The link to the github repo should be submitted as a link via GradeScope.
 The final project report, however, should be submitted as a PDF document in GradeScope.

 The grading for this project will be assigned as follows: